carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ## Logging

-So far we've considered how to have our programs halt or handle the situation when things go wrong.
+So far we've considered how to make our programs halt or handle the situation when things go wrong.
-Another option in our defensive programming toolkit is to have our programs report what's happening so that we can monitor their progress.
+Another option in our defensive programming toolkit is to have our programs report their own activity.

 For example,
 let's say we're working with relative humidity data.
-We wouldn't expect to encounter any values over 100% but they are technically possible, so rather than halt the program if a value over 100% occurs we might want our program to simply report the maximum relative humidity.
+We wouldn't typically expect to encounter any values over 100%, but it is physically possible.
+Rather than halt the program if a value over 100% occurs, we might therefore want our program to simply report the maximum relative humidity.
 We can then decide whether to trust the output or not (e.g. a value of 100.1% might be ok but not 150%).

+To do this reporting,
-Our first instinct might be to add a `print` statement to the program,
+our first instinct might be to add a `print` statement to the program.

 ~~~
 rh_data = np.array([1.5, 20.4, 100.1, 76.3, 54.4])